Howes v. Fields: Background

 Randall Fields was serving a sentence in Lenawee County Jail in Michigan when he was escorted to a conference room and questioned by two sheriff's deputies.
 The deputies questioned him about a sexual assault that was unrelated to the sentence he was serving.
 The interrogation began between 7 and 9 PM, lasted until midnight, and at no point was Fields given a Miranda warning.
 He was told, however, that he was free to leave the conference room and go back to his cell.
 He was not handcuffed or chained, and he did not ask to go back to his cell or ask for a lawyer, but at one point he did tell the deputies he didn't want to talk to them any more.
 Returning to his cell would involve waiting about 20 minutes so a guard could arrive to escort him.
-Fields made statements during the interrogation that would to his being prosecuted and convicted for third-degree criminal sexual conduct.
+Fields made statements during the interrogation that would lead to his being prosecuted and convicted for third-degree criminal sexual conduct.